 Tapping on each result opens a submenu listing the specific apps in that category; tapping on a specific app displays the private information the app can access.
 A button at the bottom of the screen takes you to the App Info screen in the Android settings menu.

 Although Privacy Advisor is helpful, I would have appreciated the inclusion of a call and text filter and an app locker that prevents people from using specified apps unless those users enter your PIN.
-Lookout's privacy protection feels rudimentary compared to McAfee Mobile Security, Bitdefender Mobile Security and AVG AntiVirus Pro, all of which offer such features.
+Lookout's privacy protection feels rudimentary compared that of to McAfee Mobile Security, Bitdefender Mobile Security and AVG AntiVirus Pro, all of which offer such features.

-You can access Lookout's Web console by logging in at lookout.com.
+You can access Lookout's web console by logging in at lookout.com.
 This opens the dashboard, with tabs for Home, Find My Device, Backup and Download, Account and Settings, and Help on the left.
 The Home screen shows your available devices and a log of recent activity.

 In the Find My Devices tab, a map displays your device's current location, and buttons at the top of the screen let you send Lock, Wipe and Scream commands to your device.
 You can see any data you've backed up in the Backup and Download tab.